 EFSA expects to complete this work by 2011 depending on the final number of claims received.
 EFSA is liaising with the European Commission to set out a more precise timetable for completing the work, taking into account any additional claims to be evaluated.

-General function’ claims defined under Article 13.1 of the Regulation 1924/2006 on nutrition and health claims made on food include: the role of a /substance in growth, development and the functions of the body; psychological and behavioural functions; slimming and weight control or reduction of hunger, increase of satiety or the reduction of available energy from the diet.
+General function’ claims defined under Article 13.1 of the Regulation 1924/2006 on nutrition and health claims made on food include: the role of a nutrient/substance in growth, development and the functions of the body; psychological and behavioural functions; slimming and weight control or reduction of hunger, increase of satiety or the reduction of available energy from the diet.
 These claims do not include those related to child development or health or disease risk reduction.

 The NDA Panel has no pre-established formula in relations to the number or type of studies required for substantiation of a claim; it takes all pertinent scientific data into consideration.
-In common with the standards used by Codex Alimentarius and the US Food and Drug Administration, human studies are central to substantiation and there is a hierarchy of evidence: randomised controlled trials followed by observational studies while animal studies or research may also be taken into account.
+In common with the standards used by Codex Alimentarius and the US Food and Drug Administration, human studies are central to substantiation and there is a hierarchy of evidence: randomised controlled trials followed by observational studies while animal studies or in vitro research may also be taken into account.